Bruin-Dev/Intelygenz/README.md

 - Each service must have unit tests with a coverage percent of the 80% or more.
 - Each service must have it's dockerfile and must be referenced in the docker-compose.
 - Each service must have a linter job and a unit tests job in the gitlab.ci pipeline.
-- Each service that interacts in a process should be part of an acceptance test.
+- If it is a new service, all the terraform code to deploy it should be present.
-- Developers should take care of notify the devops of putting in the pipeline env any environment variable needed in the pipeline's execution.
+- Developers should take care of notify the devops/tech lead of putting in the pipeline env any environment variable needed in the pipeline's execution.

 ## Custom packages
 Custom packages are developed using the same branching name and workflow that is used in other pieces of the project.